bcgov/devhub-app-web/docs/registerRepo.md

 ## How To Register Your Repo

+We are still ironing out the best solution for registering.
+In the interim please ***fork*** and ***pull request*** to the registry.

+Please take a look at the [Registry Template](./registry.sample.yml) file to get an idea of how you would add your repository to the registry.

 When you register your repository several processes will be kicked off whenever the Devhub App is rebuilt.

 In a nutshell it will grab one or more files from your repository, process them, and spit out either a 'card'